 HR’s role in transitioning back to the workplace

-So HR’s part in reimagining the workforce and the workplace accordingly, becomes crucial to success.
-This begs the question whether the role of HR should be evolving too.
+So HR’s part in reimagining the workforce and the workplace accordingly becomes crucial to success.
+This begs the question of whether the role of HR should be evolving too.
 Covid-19 has earned many HR departments the right to a place at the executive table, but it shouldn’t stop there.

 As Deloitte put it in their latest Human Capital Trends report “HR needs to reorient its mission and mindset towards shaping future success by taking the lead in re-architecting work“.
 But how should the role of HR change?
 We argue that it should become bolder and a more visible force of creating change.
 Read our full outline here.

 To make transitioning back to the workplace smooth, we need to consider what will we transition back to.
 Since nearly half of the population expect an increase in home working most businesses realise that remote work is here to stay.
 But the question goes far beyond the binary issue of whether employees are remote vs. on-site.
 We need to look at it from the perspective of flexibility and resilience.
 If the pandemic has taught us anything, it is the need for scalability.
 (Just think about how many organizations had to redeploy workers to areas of the business where they were needed the most, with no time for re-writing job descriptions and detailed skills mapping.)

 A hybrid workforce model offers exactly this kind of flexibility and real-time adaptability.
 The difference between just offering ‘flexible’ or ‘remote’ work and adopting a hybrid approach is that the latter is truly dynamic in nature.
 Where and by whom work gets done is driven by achieving the highest levels of productivity and engagement (when and how your workforce performs their best) as opposed to just efficiency.